AdamPhilipSmith/FilmWebService/README.md

 As above

 <b>To Run:</b>
-Runs in JDK and uses Apache Tomcat v8.0.
+Run on Server.
+Runs in JDK1.8.0_241 and uses Apache Tomcat v8.0.